lvkaszus/asklvkaszus/documentation/API/Administrator.md

 2. Searches for the sender's IP in the `BlockedSenders` table.
 3. If the sender is found, deletes the entry to unblock the sender and commits the change.
 4. If the sender is not found, returns an error message.
-5. If any error occurs during the process, logs the error and returns a failure message.
+5. If any error occurs during the process, returns a failure message.

 ### Get Current User Info